alphagov/government-digital-strategy/source/partials/departmentactions/_action06.md

 {/div}
 {/div}

 {div .department}
+##Department of<br>Energy and<br>Climate Change
+{: .logo-single}
+{div .statement}
+DECC intends to comply with the digital by default service standard once it is published, although this will require approval once the contents of the standard have been finalised.
+[Read more »](http://www.decc.gov.uk/en/content/cms/about/our_goals/our_goals.aspx#dds)
+{/div}
+{/div}

+{div .department}
 ##Department for<br>Environment<br>Food &<br>Rural Affairs
 {: .logo-single}
 {div .statement}
 Defra welcomes the new digital by default service standard, which will be used as the basis for all our digital development from April 2014.
 [Read more »](http://www.defra.gov.uk/publications/2012/12/20/pb13863-digital-strategy-2012/)

+{/div}
+{/div}

+{div .department}
+##Department of<br>Health
+{: .logo-single}
+{div .statement}
+The Department of Health does not currently directly transactional services to the public.
+Should this change in future, it will ensure these services are designed to meet the digital by default standard.
+[Read more »](http://digitalhealth.dh.gov.uk/digital-strategy)
 {/div}
 {/div}